 Pivot is a database of funding opportunities.
 Updated daily, it includes funding opportunities from federal, non-federal, foundation, and other private sponsors for all disciplines and project types.
 It also incorporates researcher profiles to help identify potential collaborators.

-Explore a wide range of curated internal and external funding opportunities to help advance your research and scholarly activities.
+Explore a wide range of curated corporate and philanthropic funding opportunities to help advance your research and scholarly activities.

 A great place to look for federal grants is directly through Grants.gov.
 The Grants.gov program management office was established, in 2002, as a part of the President's Management Agenda.
 Managed by the Department of Health and Human Services, Grants.gov is an E-Government initiative operating under the governance of the Office of Management and Budget.